corralm/yc-scraper/README.md

 ## Requirements

-You'll need to have Firefox and [geckodriver](https://github.com/mozilla/geckodriver/releases) installed.
+You must have [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [geckodriver](https://github.com/mozilla/geckodriver/releases) installed.
 You can install `geckodriver` by running `brew install geckodriver`.

 Python packages include: